Actor Shaun Weiss Checks Into Rehab After Shocking Drug Arrest

 He went on to state that he’s checked into a “well reguarded [sic], long term rehabilitation center.
 I have surrendered to the reality that without immediate treatment my life is in eminant [sic] danger.”

 He ended his lengthy statement by reassuring his fans that he is going to overcome this difficult time in his life.

 “In closing, I AM going to recover.
 I’m determined to return to my old self.
 My mind is set on health and well being.
 To all bridges burned; those who I have: lied to, taken advantage of, manipulated for selfish gains, stolen from… then led the search to help you find what I stole… Relax, I’ll buy you a new one.
 JUST KIDDING!”

-He also made it a point to mention that he wasn’t seeking forgiveness or a second chance, but he did say, “However, in knowing the transformation I’m striving for is beyond my own mind and body, I do seek your prayers.
+He also made it a point to mention that he wasn’t seeking forgiveness or a second chance.

+“However, in knowing the transformation I’m striving for is beyond my own mind and body, I do seek your prayers.
 If you will.”
 He also thanked his friends and family for their support and he thanked Aaron Lohr, a co-star from the Mighty Ducks, for driving him to rehab.

 Weiss has been acting since 1986.
-His first role was in Pee-wee’s Playhouse but he is best known for his role as Goldberg, the goalie from the Mighty Ducks film franchise.
+His first role was in Pee-wee’s Playhouse, but he is best known for his role as Goldberg, the goalie from the Mighty Ducks film franchise.
 He also starred in the Disney film Heavyweights and he played a character named Sean on the short-lived NBC show Freaks and Geeks.

-In 2008 he had a small role in Drillbit Taylor, which also stars Owen Wilson and in 2016 he was in the short Netflix and Chill.
+In 2008, he had a small role in Drillbit Taylor, which also stars Owen Wilson, and in 2016, he was in the short, Netflix and Chill.